nkumar15/cpp-concepts/FunctionTemplates/README.md

 ### Default argument
 - Prior to C++ 11, default argument were not valid in C++.
 - But C++ 11 supports default arguments for templates.

+### Argument Deduction
+-Looking for some good explaination

 ### Overloaded function resolution
 - (http://stackoverflow.com/questions/22411482/c-template-functions-overload-resolution)